TTSA3R: Training-Free Temporal-Spatial Adaptive Persistent State for Streaming 3D Reconstruction

 \subsection{3D Reconstruction}

-We further evaluate 3D reconstruction on NRGBD \cite{azinovic2022neural} dataset across different sequences.
-The quantitative results are shown in Figure \ref{fig:3DR-long}.
-Compared to CUT3R \cite{wang2025continuous} and TTT3R \cite{chen2025ttt3r}, our method shows better performance on all sequence lengths, which exhibits effective resistance to memory forgetting problem.
+We further evaluate 3D reconstruction on NRGBD \cite{azinovic2022neural} dataset, as shown in Figure \ref{fig:3DR-long}.
+Our method exhibits only 1.33x error increase compared to over 4x degradation in baseline CUT3R \cite{wang2025continuous} as sequences extend from 50 to 250 frames.
+Compared to TTT3R \cite{chen2025ttt3r}, our method shows better performance on all sequence lengths, demonstrating more effective resistance to catastrophic forgetting.

 Moreover, qualitative visualizations of scene reconstruction are provided in Figure \ref{fig:3DRecon}.
 It is clear that CUT3R produces severely distorted geometry and less accurate camera trajectory.
-Although TTT3R mitigates these issues and has reformative quality, the residual artifacts and surface inconsistencies remain visible.
+Although TTT3R mitigates these issues and improves reconstruction quality, the residual artifacts and surface inconsistencies remain visible.
 Instead, our method generates more coherent reconstruction results with accurate scene structure.
 This shows that our proposed framework with selective state update strategy successfully achieves the balance between preserving historical information and incorporating new observations.